West Midlands · England · 2025/26

 How long does a Staffordshire Moorlands band review take?

-The VOA typically responds within 2–4 months.
+VOA typically responds within 2–4 months.
 If they agree the band should change, Staffordshire Moorlands Council is notified automatically and issues a corrected bill plus any refund — usually within a further 4–8 weeks.
-If the VOA disagrees, you can escalate to the Valuation Tribunal free of charge.
+If VOA disagrees, you can escalate to the Valuation Tribunal free of charge.

 Will Staffordshire Moorlands Council refund overpaid council tax?

 Yes — refunds are backdated to the date the incorrect band took effect, which is usually the date you moved in (and in some cases as far back as 1991).
-The refund is issued by Staffordshire Moorlands Council directly, not by the VOA, once they receive the updated banding notice.
+The refund is issued by Staffordshire Moorlands Council directly, not by VOA, once they receive the updated banding notice.